orbkit/orbkit/doc/install.rst

 Windows
 .......

-We have tested orbkit on Windows using the free Visual Studio 2015 Community Edition (https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) and the free version of the Python environment Entought Canopy (https://www.enthought.com/products/canopy/).
+We have tested ORBKIT on Windows using the free Visual Studio 2015 Community Edition (https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) and the free version of the Python environment Entought Canopy (https://www.enthought.com/products/canopy/).

-Download and unzip the newest version of orbkit (or use git and clone the newest version): from
+Download and unzip the newest version of ORBKIT (or use git and clone the newest version): from

   https://github.com/orbkit/orbkit/archive/cython.zip

-In the following, we assume that orbkit can be found at ``C:\orbkit``
+In the following, we assume that ORBKIT can be found at ``C:\orbkit``

 Install Visual Studio 2015 including the Python-Tools for Visual Studio.
 After installing Canopy (and using it as your default Python environment),